Northrop F-5: Taiwan

 Taiwan also tried to upgrade the F-5E/F fleet with AIDC's Tiger 2000/2001 program.
 The first flight took place on 24 July 2002.
 The program would replace the F-5E/F's radar with F-CK-1's GD-53 radar and allow the fighter to carry a single TC-2 BVRAAM on the centerline.
 But lack of interest from the ROCAF eventually killed the program.
 The only prototype is on display in AIDC in Central Taiwan.

-On 22 March 2021, two Taiwanese pilots flying F-5E's crashed into each other during a training mission resulting in the third crash within six months.
-Two pilots died after the crash.
+On 22 March 2021, two Taiwanese pilots flying F-5Es crashed into each other during a training mission resulting in the third crash within six months.
+Both pilots died after the crash.

 All F-5Es were retired in November 2023, with the remaining F-5Fs and RF-5E Tigergazers retired in July 2025.

+On August 16, 2026, reports from Paraguay suggest that the Paraguayan Air Force is considering to acquire AT-3 with the F-5E/F Tiger IIs in order to restore its supersonic combat capability, which is being weighed against the acquisition of six Super Tucanos worth $101.6 million.